 Working Outdoors

 If staying connected online is not a necessity to finishing your work, parks should be towards the top end of top locations for working outdoors.
-If, however, you need to stay connected, you can find portable Wi-Fi devices that you can rent out or buy for the duration of your work period.
+If you need to stay connected, you can find portable Wi-Fi devices that you can rent out or buy for your work period.

 ‘Ueno Park’ and ‘Yoyogi Park’ both cover an expansive area in Tokyo, giving you plenty of options to find a nice quiet area.
-Best during the summer and spring, you will be blessed with the sunny days or beautiful cherry blossom trees as your backdrop.
+During the summer and spring, you will be blessed with sunny days or beautiful cherry blossom trees as your backdrop.

-Unfortunately for the latter, expect to find parks to become crowded, especially during the peak periods, so you may want to head out and find a smaller hidden park to get work done quietly.
+Unfortunately for the latter, expect parks to become crowded, especially during the peak periods, so you may want to head out and find a smaller hidden park to get work done quietly.

 Find out more unique places to work in our Tokyo guide.